Kabufuda: Oicho-Kabu

-Oicho-Kabu (おいちょかぶ) derived from the Portugueze "oito-cabo" (English: "eight-end") is similar to baccarat where players add up the numbers and compete based on the size and strength of the cards.
+Oicho-Kabu (おいちょかぶ) is similar to baccarat where players add up the numbers and compete based on the size and strength of the cards.
 There is no limit on number of players.
+The name comes from kabu game terms for 8 and 9, the two highest scores one can have (disregarding special hands), which are believed to be derived from the Portuguese words oito ("eight") and cabo ("end").

 Kyokabu

 Kyokabu (京カブ) has no limit on number of players and is a variant of Oicho-Kabu with a few distinct differences: